 As active parents, we know the importance of enjoying outdoor activities as a family.
-The trick is finding the right stroller that can keep our kids safe and comfortable.
-It should also be durable enough to handle all types of terrains.
+The trick is finding the best all terrain double strollers that can keep our kids safe and comfortable.
+It should also be durable enough to handle all types of ground – bumpy, sandy, etc.

 Now, what if you’re the lucky parent of twins?
 Or have children close to each other age-wise?
 You’ll need a double stroller to carry them, and their gear.
 Yet, double strollers come with a long list of problems.